winston-yallow/govem/README.md

 - build tool (godot uses scons which is nice to use on it's own)
 - project launcher (godot installations are added to the path and to the start menu, so use system tools to start stuff)
-- cross-platform (I use linux, if anyone want's to contribute other platforms I am more than happy to add them!)
+- cross-platform (I use linux, if anyone wants to contribute other platforms I am more than happy to add them!)

 ## Usage